vaidik2626/Kishor-Attendance/POSTMAN_TESTING_GUIDE.md

 1. Register a new admin → Save token
 2. Or login → Save token

-### Step 2: Create Users
+### Step 2: Create Members
-1. Create 3-5 users with photos
+1. Create 3-5 members (Kishor, Leader, etc.)
-2. Note their user IDs from response
+2. Note their IDs from response

 ### Step 3: Create Sabha
 1. Create a new sabha